How to improve your memory health

 Making meditating a habit may increase brain plasticity which helps keep it healthy and cause long-term changes in the brain.

-Sleeping for at least 7 8 hours a day is important for the overall health of the brain.
+Sleeping for at least 7 to 8 hours a day is important for the overall health of the brain.
 Cognitive impairments often occur as a result of a disruptive natural sleep cycle.
 This interrupts the processes the brain uses to create memories.

 Avoiding extra sugar help combat memory loss.
-People should avoid drinks sweetened with sugar and foods with added, processed sugars.
+People should avoid drinking sweetened with sugar and foods with added, processed sugars.

 This insight might be very useful for students and individuals who have to take tests or recall information during a time of day when they may otherwise be tired.